ben-grande/dotfiles/README.md

     dom0: false
 ```

-It will disable the dom0 dotfiles configuration.
+This will disable the dom0 dotfiles configuration.

+For a complete example of a pillar state and a listing of their corresponding
+formulas states, please refer to `pillar.sls.example`.

 Enable the pillar top above: